Predictable Forward Performance Processes: The Binomial Case

-The aim of this paper is to initiate the development and a systematic study of forward investment performance processes that are \textit{discrete} in time, while trading can be either discrete or continuous in time.
-We will introduce an iterative mechanism in which an investor updates/predicts her performance criterion at the next investment period, based on both her current performance and her assessment of the upcoming market dynamics in the next period.
+The aim of this paper is to introduce and study forward investment performance processes that are \textit{discrete} in time, while trading can be either discrete or continuous in time.
+We will develop an iterative mechanism through which an investor updates/predicts her performance criterion at the next investment period, based on both her current performance and her assessment of the upcoming market dynamics in the next period.
 This predictability will be present in an explicit and transparent manner.

 In addition to the conceptual motivation described above, there are also practical considerations in studying the discrete-time predictable forward performance.
 Indeed, in investment practice, trading occurs at discrete times and not continuously.
-More importantly, performance criteria are directly or indirectly determined by individuals, such as higher-level managers or clients, and not by the portfolio manager.
-These \textquotedblleft performance evaluators\textquotedblright \ use information sets that are different, both in terms of contents and updating frequency, from the ones used by the portfolio manager.
-For example, a portfolio manager may have access to various data sets, proprietary forecasting models, and sophisticated trading strategies which are out of reach of (or simply deemed as \textquotedblleft too detailed\textquotedblright \ to be considered by) the performance evaluator.
-Similarly, even if trading can happen at extremely higher frequencies (hence almost close to continuous trading), performance assessment/update takes place at a much slower pace, e.g., a senior manager will not keep track of the performance of a portfolio or update the performance criterion as frequently as the subordinate portfolio manager in charge of that portfolio.
+More importantly, typically, performance criteria are directly or indirectly determined by individuals, such as higher-level managers or by clients, and not by the portfolio manager.
+These \textquotedblleft performance evaluators\textquotedblright \ use information sets that are different, both in terms of content and updating frequency, from the ones used by the portfolio manager.
+Moreover, even if trading can occur at extremely high frequencies (hence almost close to continuous trading), performance assessment/update takes place at a much slower pace, e.g., a senior manager will not keep track of the performance of a portfolio or update the performance criterion as frequently as the subordinate portfolio manager in charge of that portfolio.

-In this paper, we will consider an (indefinite) series of time points, $0=t_{0},$ $t_{1}, \dots,$ $t_{n},$ $\dots$, at which the performance measurement is evaluated and updated.
-The (short) period between any given two neighboring points is called an evaluation period.
-We then introduce forward performance processes in a completely analogous way to the continuous-time counterparts.
+In this paper, we will consider a (possibly indefinite) series of time points, $0=t_{0},$ $t_{1}, \dots,$ $t_{n},$ $\dots$, at which the performance measurement is evaluated and updated.
+The (short) period between any given two neighboring points will be called an \emph{evaluation period}.
+We define our forward performance processes in a completely analogous way to the continuous-time counterparts.
 However, we choose to work with processes that are \emph{predictable} with regards to the information at the most recent evaluation time.
 We elaborate on this requirement later on.